PaloAltoNetworks/terraform-azurerm-vmseries-modules/examples/common_vmseries_and_autoscale/README.md

 terraform output metrics_instrumentation_keys
 ```

 The retrieved keys should be put into appropriate templates in Panorama and pushed to the devices.
-From this moment on, custom metrics are being sent to Application Insights and retrieved by Virtual Machine Scale Sets to trigger scale-in and scale-out operations.
+From this moment on, custom metrics are being sent to Application Insights and retrieved by the Virtual Machine Scale Set to trigger scale-in and scale-out operations.

 Although firewalls in a Scale Set are not meant to be managed directly, they are still configured with password authentication.
 To retrieve the initial credentials run: